 20. Enjoy a Jazz Band Play at Preservation Hall

-You can’t visit New Orleans without spending some time in the French Quarter.
+You can’t visit New Orleans without spending time in the French Quarter.
 It’s like visiting Europe but in the US.
-The history is fascinating, the architecture is beautiful and the food is out of this world.
+The history is fascinating, the architecture is beautiful, and the food is out of this world.
 You will love your time in the French Quarter.

 What do you love about the French Quarter in New Orleans?
 What are things to do in the French Quarter that you’re looking forward to?